 Project Wall: Where collaboration meets context

-We believe the missing link between the Service Blueprint and Agile delivery can filled by rethinking the blueprint.
+We believe the missing link between the Service Blueprint and Agile delivery can be filled by rethinking the blueprint.

 At Wipro Digital’s Dublin studio, we’re reimagining the Service Blueprint as the central artefact that can both keep context top-of-mind and drive continuous, real-time collaboration across teams.
 This is especially critical to complex digital transformation projects.
 Our approach to Service Blueprints is different in that it captures the technologies and systems enabling the new service, driving participation from everyone involved.